 Timeline provided by Pride in London:

-- 28th June 1969 – Queer people of colour lead the Stonewall Uprising in New York, where members of the LGBT+ community at the Stonewall Inn rise up against continued oppression by the police and society in general
+28th June 1969 – Queer people of colour lead the Stonewall Uprising in New York.
+Members of the LGBT+ community at the Stonewall Inn rise up against continued oppression by the police and society in general

 1st July 1972 – The first official UK Gay Pride Rally takes place in London